Sardar Ahmad

 Sardar Ahmad is a Pakistani politician who was a member of the Provincial Assembly of Sindh from May 2013 to May 2018.

 Early life and education

 He was born on 9 November 1933 in Ajmer, India.

 He has a degree of Bachelor of Arts and a degree of Master of Arts from Sindh University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-124 KARACHI-XXXVI in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-124 KARACHI-XXXVI in the 2013 Pakistani general election.